Sameemadhu16/Real_State_Mern_Project/README.md

 import Provider in the main.jsx and wrap the app component create userSlice in the user folder and import it in the configureStore include in sign in page

+install redux-persist (for store the data in the local storage) add persistStore in the store.js file